-13. Language, migration and diaspora ems as societal problems 15.
-Final test •••••• ••• ••••••• ••••• $\square$ lectures $\square$ seminars a independent assign nents 2.20.
-Accessibilit y of e-learning platform: 2.19.
-Format of instruction: workshops exercises on line in e multimedia and the internet https://moodle.srce.hr/2018-2019/ partial e-le C (other) 2.21.
-Student responsibilities Students are obliged to attend classes, prepare class readings and actively participate in class discussions.
-Student will be asked to prepare several presentations (in either oral or written form) on the basis of selected readings and will have two written tests in the course of the semester.
-2.22.
-Grading and evaluating student work in class and at the final exam Work progress assessment will be carried out throughout the semester.
-The final grade is based on the following items: 2.23.
-Screening student work (the Class attendance 1,5 Practical training Quizes / tests 1 proportion of ECTS credits for each activity so that the total Preparations for classes 1 Report 0,50 Written exam number of ECTS credits is equal to the ECTS value of the course Homework Seminar essay Oral exam ) Research Essay (Other)
+10. 7 13.
+Language, migration and diaspora 14.
+"Linguistic problems as societal problems" 15.
+Final test 15.
+Final test lectures 2.20.
+Accessibilit 2.19.
+Format seminars a nars and independent assignments y of e-learning platform: workshops $ \sum$ multimedia and the i internet https://moodle.srce.hr/20 018-2019/ of instruction: exercises laboratory 1 of instruction: on line in e entirety work with mentor partial e-le arning (other) ifield work C 2.21.
+Student Students are o bliged to attend classes, prepare c lass reading s and actively participate i n class tations (in either oral or w responsibilities the basis of se lected re adings and will have two written test s in the course of the seme ster.
+Work progress assessment will be carried out throughout the semester.
+The final grade is based on the following items: 2.22.
+Grading 20 % attendance & participation and evaluating student work in 20 % preparation for classes class and at the final exam 30 % presentations (oral and/or written) 30 % tests (01 Class 1.5 D 4: 14 : : 1 2.23.
+Screening student work (the attendance 1,5 Practical training Quizes / tests 1 proportion of ECTS credits for Preparations 1 ъ.
+0.50 each activity so that the total for classes 1 Report 0,50 Written exam number of ECTS credits is equal 77 1 g : 0 1 to the ECTS value of the course Homework Seminar essay Oral exam ) Research Essay (Other) Research Losay (Other)